hofstadter-io/hof-docs/content/first-example/adding-a-datamodel/custom-code.md

 so we add our custom code in the generated files.
 Here ar the `UserCreate` and `UserRead` handlers.

+_Normally, A generator author would provide defaults for the handler body. (expand on this)

 {{<codeInner title="in output/resources/User.go" lang="go">}}
 func UserCreateHandler(c echo.Context) (err error) {